IndiePitcher/indiepitcher-swift/README.md

 app.get { req async in

     let emailBody = """
     This is a sample body that supports **markdown**.
-Plain html is also supported.
+HTML is also supported.
     """

     try await indiePitcher.sendEmail(
             data: .init(
-                to: "petr@indiepitcher.com", subject: "Hello from AWS Lambda!", body: emailBody,
+                to: "petr@indiepitcher.com", subject: "Hello from Vapor!", body: emailBody,
                 bodyFormat: .markdown))

     return "ok"